Global Entrepreneurship Week 2014 was marked by over 140 countries around the world and by Israel between 16-23.11/2014.

-This year Ronni decided to teach 6th grades the topic, Entrepreneurship: anyone can do it, from among the materials in the Entrepreneurship for Kids Program.
+This year, Ronni decided to teach 6th grades the module: Entrepreneurship: anyone can do it, from among the materials in the Entrepreneurship for Kids Program.

-Ronni is also an entrepreneur: She conceived, developed, markets and sells a kit for English instruction through a correction method- Learn English and Remember.
-This is Ronni 's connection to the topic of entrepreneurship.
+Ronni is also an entrepreneur: She conceived, developed and now markets and sells a kit for English teaching named Learn English and Remember.
+This is Ronni 's personal connection to entrepreneurship.

-Ronni wrote her opinion on the lesson she gave to her students.
+Ronni wrote her thoughts on the lesson she taught her students.
 Read about it here.

-Guest Entrepreneur: Sibel Zuaretz - Yoga Flowers for Children Founder
+Guest Entrepreneur: Sibel Zuaretz - Founder of Yoga Flowers for Children

-Sibel has a special connection to the Entrepreneurship for Kids Program, and after discovering a beautiful woman, we won't let her go, and invite her to be a guest lecturer every year during Global Entrepreneurship Week.
+Sibel has a special connection to the EFK Program, and after discovering a beautiful woman, we haven't let her go, and invite her to be a guest lecturer every year during GEW.